-One of the best aspects to being a criminal defense attorney in Colorado Springs is helping people.
+One of the best aspects of being a criminal defense attorney in Colorado Springs is helping people.
 The American Justice system remains the best system in the world.
 If I was accused of violating a law, there is no other country in the world where I would rather face those accusations.
-It is a system that has many positive aspects and few negative ones.
-With that being said, as a criminal defense attorney I see a different prospective than most other people who have been involved in the legal system.
+It is a system that has many positive aspects and a few negative ones.
+With that being said, as a criminal defense attorney, I see a different perspective than most other people who have been involved in the legal system.

 Colorado is one of the first states to legalized marijuana, leading to a variety of issues related to driving under the influence (DUI).
 As a DUI defense lawyer in Colorado Springs, I am seeing more people charged and prosecuted for marijuana DUI’s.
 The purpose of this article is to explain some of the basic information related to smoking or ingesting marijuana and then driving a motor vehicle.

 Reckless Driving in Colorado is an eight-point offense and carries up to ninety days in jail.
 In this case of reckless driving charges with very weak evidence, we got the case dismissed.

 My client was accused of driving under the influence (DUI).
 As a result of some choices when he was younger, the District Attorney was trying to punish him severely.
 He sought out my help and I got to work on his case.